 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Eastman Kodak (KODK) Investors with $250K+ Losses to Contact the Firm Now, Application Deadline Approaching in Securities Fraud Class Action

-/EIN News/ -- SAN FRANCISCO, Aug.
-25, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges Eastman Kodak Company (NYSE: KODK) investors with losses in excess of $250,000 to submit your losses now.
-A securities fraud class action has been filed and certain investors may have valuable claims.
+/EIN News/ -- SAN FRANCISCO, Sept.
+01, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges Eastman Kodak Company (NYSE: KODK) investors with losses in excess of $250,000 to submit your losses now.
+A recently filed Kodak securities fraud class action extends the alleged fraudulent period through August 11, 2020.

 Lead Plaintiff Deadline: Oct.
 13, 2020